Skip to main content

 ℹ IMPORTANT

-Hormone therapy is not for every woman, but the population for whom it is appropriate is much larger than the WHI-era practice would suggest.
-The decision to use it or not should come from an actual conversation about your symptoms, your risk factors, your family history, and your preferences - not from a blanket policy at your primary care office.
+Hormone therapy is not for every woman, but the group it fits is much larger than WHI-era practice would suggest.
+Whether to use it should come out of a full conversation about your symptoms, your risk factors, your family history, and what you want, rather than a blanket policy at your primary care office.

 How perimenopause care works at Fishtown Medicine